datapartnership/gaza-israel-conflict-impact-analysis/_sources/reports/20240202/README.md

-# Damage Assessment as of February 2, 2024
+# Damage Assessment until February 2, 2024

 This Damage Assessment report provides an overview of the current state of infrastructure and buildings damage as of **February 2, 2024**.
 Utilizing Synthetic Aperture Radar (SAR) imagery and buildings footprints from [OpenStreeMap](https://www.hotosm.org), we have generated the maps below to visualize the extent of damage across affected areas.